awsdocs/amazon-application-discovery-user-guide/doc_source/start-connector-data-collection.md

    1. Enter your AWS Access Key ID and AWS Secret Access Key\.

-   1. Enter your home Region, for example `us-west-2`, for the Default Region Name\.
+   1. Enter your home Region for the Default Region Name\.
+For example, `us-west-2`\.

    1. Enter `text` for Default Output Format\.